UW-Macrostrat/CriticalMAAS/milestone-reports/phase-1-research-plan/phase-1-research-plan.md

 interfaces.
-Overall progress is tracked in the [`UW-Macrostrat/criticalmaas`](https://github.com/UW-Macrostrat/criticalmaas) GitHub repository, with individual software components tracked in the repositories discussed below (see @sec:software-repositories for an index).
+Overall progress is tracked in the [`UW-Macrostrat/criticalmaas`](https://github.com/UW-Macrostrat/criticalmaas) GitHub repository, with individual software components tracked in the repositories discussed below (an index of all repositories discussed is available in @sec:software-index).

 This plan is organized around several lines: